umijs/umi/docs/config/README.md

 # Configuration

 ::: warning
-This article has not been translated yet.
+This article is being translated.
 Wan't to help us out?
 Click the `Edit this page on GitHub` at the end of the page.
 :::

 ## Basic